varunkumardev/amitmerchant1990.github.io/_posts/2019-8-8-look-into-getters-setters-javaScript.md

 console.log(person.fullName());    // Jon Merchant
 ```

 But as I said earlier "There are always multiple ways of doing things".
-So, here's a more clear and concise way of achieving the above in EcmScript 5.
-They are called "getters" and "setters".
+So, here's a more clear and concise way of achieving the above in ECMAScript 6.
+They are called **"getters"** and **"setters"**.

 ## What are "getters" and "setters"?

-A getter is a function which gets bound by `get` keyword to an object property which will be invoked autimatically when that property is looked up.
+A _getter_ is a function which gets bound by `get` keyword to an object property which will be invoked autimatically when that property is looked up.
 Let's rewrite the above example using getter.

 ```js
 var person = {